Superxwolf/JavascriptCorePP/README.md

 All classes in this library follow the RAII principle.
 JavaScriptCore values will be retain for the remainder of the object's lifetime.

 When a class (ej.
 JSValue) is copied, it will keep the same reference to the underlying JavaScriptCore value

+All values also store their JSContext, so they can be used elsewhere without mantaining the JSContext around.